About Kinzoo Messenger

 Only adults can update profile names for themselves or their children, so make sure you are in your adult profile.
 Then, go to your account settings screen by tapping your avatar in the top left corner of your home screen.
 Then, select the profile you want to change, and click the name in order to update.

 No problem!
 When you're prompted to enter your PIN in the "Switch Profile" screen, simply click "Forgot PIN" in the lower left corner and we'll send you an email with instructions for resetting your PIN.
 Make sure you check the email account you signed up with—and if you don't see a message from us, check your spam folder.

 Both adults and kids can update their profile photos at any time.
-You or your child can go to account settings by tapping the gear icon in the top right corner of your chat screen.
+You or your child can go to your account settings screen by tapping your avatar in the top left corner of your home screen.
 Then, tap the pencil on your profile photo and either take a new selfie or select a photo from your library.

 Preserving data allows family and friends to keep viewing messages sent from the deleted user.
 The name and avatar for the deleted user will be visible in past conversations.
 Disabling "Preserve data" removes the user's sent messages, name, and avatar from past conversations.

 Kinzoo is built from the ground up to give parents peace-of-mind—and our app is